MaxTru/Berlin-Police-Reports-NLP/README.md

 3. Criminal Damage or Fire

 #### Usage of StarSpace in this project
-A training dataset with random n=500 docs and a test dataset with random n=250 documents.
-The entire document tokenization, training, testing and prediction is performed in the script _train_and_apply_model.sh_.
+A training dataset with random n=500 docs and a test dataset with random n=250 documents was used to train the StarSpace model.
+The entire document tokenization, training, testing and prediction is performed in the script _train_and_apply_model.sh_ (script is self-explanatory and includes further comments).
 The script must be run in a directory where StarSpace is located (see https://github.com/facebookresearch/StarSpace/).
 The predictions are picked up in the Flask WebApp to allow the user to browse police reports by document class (see 3 classes mentioned before).

 A more detailed description of how StarSpace was used can be found in this dedicated post: https://github.com/MaxTru/Berlin-Police-Reports-NLP/blob/master/starspace/StarSpace-UsageDescription.pdf .

-# Usage
+# How to use or try this project
+### Option A: visit publicly hosted instance
+An instance of this project is hosted on [http://maxtru.pythonanywhere.com/](http://maxtru.pythonanywhere.com/).
+This instance can be used to try out the key features of the project.
+However of course the web interface will not allow to initiate a new scraping of reports or a new training of the StarSpace model.
+### Option B:  run by yourself
 #### Requirements
 **WebUI**: To run the core component of this project - the WebUI - a working Python environment is required.
 The project was tested on Python 2.7.
 Full module requirements can be found in _requirements.txt_.
+To run the webpage, JavaScript needs to be enabled in the used Browser.
+The WebPage was tested using Chrome.

 _The following components of this project are optional to run, since they are only used to create a clean dataset for the WebUI.
-A clean dataset is already provided (see _/data_)._
+A clean dataset is already provided (see _data/_)._

 **Scraper**: To run the WebScraper a working Python environment is required.
 Besides Python, the data post-processing also requires a bash shell.

 **StarSpace**: To run the document classification with StarSpace a Linux environment and a a clone of the StarSpace Git repository (https://github.com/facebookresearch/Starspace.git) is required.

-#### How to use
+#### How to run
-***A tutorial how to run this project will be added later***
+**WebUI**: git clone this repo, set FLASK_APP = "webui/webapp/\_\_init\_\_.py", run "python -m flask run --with-threads" .

+_The following components of this project are optional to run, since they are only used to create a clean dataset for the WebUI.
+A clean dataset is already provided (see _data/_)._

+**Scraper**: git clone this repo, run "scrapy\cmdline.py runspider policeReportsSpider.py -o reports.csv".
+If you want to use the reports for the webui you need to split them into a payload and a metadata file using the "extract"-methods in the utils/policeReportUtils.py script, clean the metadata-file using the "data/Clear_double_dates.sh" and the "data/ISO_transform_date.sh" files and reference the two files in "webui/flaskconfig.py".
+During startup the WebUi will automatically pick up the files and reload the SQLite-DB with them.
+Additionally you need to provide the labels (predictions) for each report.
+The predictions can be created in the next step (StarSpace).

+**StarSpace**: git clone the StarSpace repo (https://github.com/facebookresearch/StarSpace/), git clone this repo, set the files you want to use for training, testing and as basis for prediction in the "starspace/train_and_apply_model.sh" file and run it on a Linux machine.

 # Authors and Contribution
-* Project Lead, Architecture, WebScraper, WebUI, TextClassification, Documentation: **Maximilian Trumpf**
+* Project Lead, Architecture, WebScraper (scraper/), WebUI and database (webui/), TextClassification (starspace/), Documentation: **Maximilian Trumpf**
-* Support and Search: **Saurav Chetry**
+* Support and Search (search/): **Saurav Chetry**

 # Sources
 ##### StarSpace